emkao/flexcomm/README.md

 5. Rotate simulated iPad Pro to run in landscape mode

 **Hardware**
-1. plug in battery to the Adafruit Feather
+1. Plug battery into the Adafruit Feather
 2. Wear glove
 3. Connect to the app through the Settings screen and calibrate to desired sensitivity